 The Amazon’s trees, those that still remain and aren’t actually burning, are now said to be releasing more CO2 into the atmosphere than oxygen, perhaps the main part of the planet’s lungs has been destroyed.
 The north Pacific seaboard of the USA has the largest blaze in America’s history – the Dixie fire – currently suffocating millions and defeating any attempts to control it.
 Huge swathes of Siberia are on fire where the permafrost is starting to melt releasing the even worse greenhouse gas methane, while the Greenland ice shelf is destabilizing along with coastal shelves in the other pole.
 Closer to home, Europe has this summer experienced fires called apocalyptic and historic.
 Here in Spain, ferocious blazes have needed the army to be called in to help fight them but the severe heatwave that affected Italy (particularly Sicily), Greece (much of the country), and Turkey has caused devastation.
 In the clearest example, moreover, of the chaotic nature of the climate emergency, houses and lives were being washed away in floods that turned streets into rapids through Belgium and Germany at virtually the same time as fires were causing Dantesque scenes in southern Europe that at times endangered our very cultural history with sites like Olympia in Greece saved by the skin of its teeth.
 This time.

-And as people struggled to absorb those horrors, a major report was released on Monday 9 August by the Intergovernmental Panel on Climate Change (IPCC) ahead of the COP26 summit in Glasgow in November.
+And as people struggled to absorb those horrors, a major report was released on Monday 9 August by the Intergovernmental Panel on Climate Change (IPCC) ahead of the COP26 summit in Glasgow in November (see HERE for the second of these reports from 28 February 2022).
 The authors are international climate scientists, scientists who are specifically specialists in climate, and their report tells us that the climate crisis is now a code red emergency, that it is unequivocally anthropogenic, and that major climate change is now widespread, rapid, and intensifying, inevitable and irreversible in any sort of timescale that humans can imagine.
 Maybe in terms of geological eras the planet might save itself but it would be despite us, and without us.
 The scientists say that we can try slamming everything into reverse but that would merely mitigate the effects and not stop them.
 We’ve gone too far, and scientists say overwhelmingly that “we don’t have 50 years” for any 50 year goal which seems to be the limit of most political vision.
 Many in the UK will have seen Patrick Vallance at covid press conferences: he is the British government’s Chief Scientific Adviser; he says that nothing short of complete social transformation will avert catastrophe, that we all have to do something, every one of us, along with a “renewed emphasis on science and innovation”.
 With every effort to do anything opposed by vested interests, idiocy and wilful ignorance, I think the possibility of “complete social transformation” is zero.

 Worse, to compound the problems identified by the IPCC, scientists following the gulf stream over decades have announced in recent weeks that the destabilization they feared to see has already appeared, many decades before expected.
 That is indeed a theme of all science in this regard, that the former worst case scenarios are now looking like serious underestimates.
 As the climate changes, so the extremes are far more extreme than had been anticipated even by those slammed as criminal scaremongerers for raising alerts in professional, peer-reviewed research.
 The Gulf Stream is the popular name for the Atlantic Meridional Overturning Circulation (AMOC) carrying northwards warm currents near the surface of the Atlantic while deeper cold currents are carried south.
 It regulates the global energy balance, and makes parts of France and the south-west UK virtually sub-tropical at times.
 The sign that it is destabilizing far earlier than anticipated, a key forerunner to shutting down anticipates a catastrophic and irreversible change in weather systems and will turn currently temperate zones into ice fields; as British philosopher A.C.
 Grayling tweeted, the UK is on the same latitude as Hudson Bay, which is its climate without the gulf stream.
 One climate journalist said recently, “if AMOC shuts down, it’s sayonara, civilization”.